turingschool/curriculum/source/topics/environment/environment.markdown

 ### Windows

 Getting started on the Windows platform is actually very easy.
 Engine Yard (<http://engineyard.com>) has put together the RailsInstaller (<http://railsinstaller.org/>), a single package installer with all the tools you need to get working.
+Make sure that, during the setup, you check the box to configure your environment variables.

 Beyond initial setup, though, there is going to be pain.
 As you add in more Gems and other dependencies you'll find that many of them utilize _native extensions_, code written in C for better performance.
 Unless the authors have put energy into being cross-platform, you'll run into issues.